Islam in Cambodia: Cham Muslims

 The Cham have their own mosques.
-In 1962 there were about 100 mosques in the country.
-At the end of the nineteenth century, the Muslims in Cambodia formed a unified community under the authority of four religious dignitaries—mupti, tuk kalih, raja kalik, and tvan pake.
-A council of notables in Cham villages consisted of one hakem and several katip, bilal, and labi.
+In 1962, there were about 100 mosques in the country.
+At the end of the nineteenth century, the Muslims in Cambodia formed a unified community under the authority of four religious dignitaries — mupti (mufti), tuk kalih, raja kalik, and tvan pake.
+A council of notables in Cham villages consisted of one hakem (judge) and several katip (preacher), bilal (rinse), and labi.
 The four high dignitaries and the hakem were exempt from personal taxes, and they were invited to take part in major national ceremonies at the royal court.
 When Cambodia became independent, the Islamic community was placed under the control of a five-member council that represented the community in official functions and in contacts with other Islamic communities.
 Each Muslim community has a hakem who leads the community and the mosque, an imam who leads the prayers, and a bilal who calls the faithful to the daily prayers.
 The peninsula of Chrouy Changvar near Phnom Penh is considered the spiritual center of the Cham, and several high Muslim officials reside there.
 Each year some of the Cham go to study the Qur'an at Kelantan in Malaysia, and some go on to study in, or make a pilgrimage to, Mecca.
 According to figures from the late 1950s, about 7 percent of the Cham had completed the pilgrimage and could wear the fez or turban as a sign of their accomplishment.

 The traditional Cham retain many ancient Muslim or pre-Muslim traditions and rites.
 They consider Allah as the all-powerful God, but they also recognize other non-Islamic practices.
 They are closer, in many respects, to the Cham of coastal Vietnam than they are to other Muslims.
 The religious dignitaries of the traditional Cham (and of the Cham in Vietnam) dress completely in white, and they shave their heads and faces.
 These Cham believe in the power of magic and sorcery, and they attach great importance to magical practices in order to avoid sickness or slow or violent death.
 They believe in many supernatural powers.
 Although they show little interest in the pilgrimage to Mecca and in the five daily prayers, the traditional Cham do celebrate many Muslim festivals and rituals.

 The orthodox Cham have adopted a more conformist religion largely because of their close contacts with, and intermarriages with, the Malay community.
 In fact, the orthodox Cham have adopted Malay customs and family organization, and many speak the Malay language.
 They send pilgrims to Mecca, and they attend international Islamic conferences.
 Conflicts between the traditional and the orthodox Cham increased between 1954 and 1975.
 For example, the two groups polarized the population of one village, and each group eventually had its own mosque and separate religious organization.